From Execution to Strategy: The Ultimate PM, BA, & PO to Product Manager Transition Guide

 B. Business Analyst to Product Manager

-To succeed in your Business Analyst to Product Manager transition, you must deliberately acquire or showcase:
+To succeed in your Business Analyst to Product Manager transition, you must deliberately acquire or showcase the following:

 C. Product Owner to Product Manager